Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: Multiple change point detection for linear models

-Condition (C2) is similar to condition (C1) but focus on the jump size.
-It requires the jump size to dominate the slope changes, ensuring a clear distinguish between Type I and Type II change points.
-Similarly, the limit of $(\log L)/a^2$ needs only be bounded by a constant that depends on the second and third derivatives of the smoothed signal (see Lemma S3 and Remark S1 in the Supplementary Materials).
+Condition (C2) is similar to condition (C1) but focuses on the jump size.
+It requires the jump size to dominate the slope changes, ensuring a clear distinction between Type I and Type II change points.
+Similarly, the limit of $(\log L)/a^2$ needs only to be bounded by a constant that depends on the second and third derivatives of the smoothed signal (see Lemma S3 and Remark S1 in Supplementary Materials).